-Since their inception in 1994, Static-X has proved that an unique hybrid style of Metal and industrial music coupled with abrasive aggressive vocals is not only compatible, but commercially viable.
-Their most recent release "Cult of Static" debut #16 on the Billboard charts and the band is selling out shows all over North America.
-"Stingwray" the first single from the new CD is a headbanging metal masterpiece with a video that's equally intense.
+Since their inception in 1994, Static-X has proven that a unique hybrid style of Metal and industrial music, coupled with abrasive aggressive vocal,s is not only compatible, but commercially viable.
+Their most recent release, 'Cult of Static,' debuted #16 on the Billboard charts, and the band is selling out shows all over North America.
+"Stingwray," the first single from the new CD, is a headbanging metal masterpiece with a video that's equally intense.

-We caught up with the brains behind Static-X, guitarist/vocalist/songwriter Wayne Static, to get some insight on one of the most heaviest bands on the face of the planet.
+We caught up with the brains behind Static-X, guitarist/vocalist/songwriter, Wayne Static, to get some insight on one of the most heavy bands on the face of the planet.
 Here's what went down.

 GlamMetal: Hey Wayne, How are you doing?

 GM: You guys just played a gig, from what I understand, in Oklahoma?

 WS: Yeah, yeah.
 I just got off stage.

 GM: Wow.
 Is it a festival or something?